Frost-Lord/Frost-Lord/README.md

-Hi, I'm DaKing01, a passionate self-taught full stack web developer and a freelance bot developer from Australia.
+Hi, I'm Glitched, a passionate self-taught full stack web developer and a freelance bot developer from Australia.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 💼 Any freelance work?
 DM me via Discord: Glitched#2804 ID: 758974678357377064